Different Ways to Fund your Child’s Post-Secondary Education

 Don’t get RESPs confused with RRSPs (Registered Retirement Savings Plans).
 Unlike an RRSP, you don’t get a tax deduction for contributing to your child’s RESP, although when your son or daughter withdraws the money for the purposes of funding his or her post-secondary education, it’s taxed in his or her hands at a lower tax rate.

 To ensure your child has enough money, you’ll want the funds you invest in for your child’s RESP to grow.
-By investing in funds like the ones offered by Heritage, you can help ensure your son or daughter has a brighter future.
+By investing in funds like the Heritage Plan, you can help ensure your son or daughter has a brighter future.

 Money that your child doesn’t have to repay